 - Coffee can be a healthy part of your plant-based diet.
 It's got lots of B vitamins, antioxidants, and may even reduce risk for certain diseases, including cancer.

-- There are plenty of healthy vegan coffee alternatives.
+- In search of a coffee alternative?
+There are plenty of healthy vegan coffee swaps.
 Try vegan turmeric lattes, healthy hot chocolate, dandelion root tea, matcha, or warm lemon water.

 By Ali Brown